nightwatchjs/nightwatch-inspector/README.md

 ```

 This code snippet shows how to import the Nightwatch Selector Playground in other projects. 💻

+## 🚫 Limitations:
+- Currently, the tool only supports serial mode and does not support parallelism.
+- Including this tool in other projects does not allow you to test commands directly from the browser.

 ## 🤝 Contributing
 Contributions are always welcome!
 If you have any suggestions, bug reports, or pull requests, please feel free to open an issue or pull request.